Shopping Links

 US DVD Review

-The DVD includes all the standards for a USM release; Japanese and English soundtracks, an English subtitle track, an illustrated menus providing access to a scene index, clips that introduce the characters, and jumps to the battle scenes, plus there are trailers of some other USM releases.
-Note that the DVD is the only way to get the subtitled version.
+The DVD includes all the standards for an early USM release; Japanese and English soundtracks, an English subtitle track, an illustrated menus providing access to a scene index, clips that introduce the characters, and jumps to the battle scenes, plus there are trailers of some other USM releases.

 Probably qualifies as 13-up due to the fairly graphic violence.